viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 {{% /alert %}}

 For information about how you would configure a component yourself if you weren't using the fragment, click the links on each component above.
-To see the configured pin numbers and other values specific to this fragment, [see the components on the configuration page](#see-the-components-on-the-configuration-page).
+To see the configured pin numbers and other values specific to this fragment, [see the Viam Rover fragment in the Viam app](https://app.viam.com/fragment?id=3e8e0e1c-f515-4eac-8307-b6c9de7cfb84).

 ## See the components on the configuration page